FangjianLi/Deep-learning-HW3/README.md

 python DCGAN.py

-## How to evaluate the trained model (e.g., DCGAN)
+## How to evaluate the trained model
-There is a jupyternotebook within each folder can be used to restore the models, generate the images, and track the training plots.
+There is a jupyternotebook within each folder can be used to restore the models and generate the images.

 ## How to get the FID score